Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/Tasks.md

     - twitter
     - ✅ - reddit

-- font and launch at application start is not being saved once visually, once save settings is clicked, and you go back in
-    - Launch at application startup worked
-    - font did not persist

-- ✅ - Dynamic font
-    - implemented, test at home and other machines
-    - Fix, cart needs to stay at same height regardless of font size
 - Cater for when FLP Folder needs to search through a lot of files, which would cause the app to freeze.
 - Add section to contact me for support, in about
 - Add section for ppl to contact me if they want - cracked latest version of FL, show image and features